zitadel/zitadel/site/docs/angular/02-code.md

 ### Install Angular dependencies

-You need to install an oauth client to connect with ZITADEL.
+You need to install an oauth / oidc client to connect with ZITADEL.
 Run the following command:

 ```bash
 npm install angular-oauth2-oidc